Evolution of Browser Games: Flash to HTML5 Timeline

 WebAssembly (WASM)

-Runs complex C++/Rust code at near-native speed inside the browser.
+Execute complex C++/Rust code at nearly native speed in your browser.

-• • Port full PC games to browser
+• • Bring full PC games over to the browser

 • • True physics & advanced AI